Virtual Tool Kit

 Are you interested in honoring Dr. Martin Luther King Jr. by sharing how his legacy has inspired you?
 Please share a 60-second video or short written reflection answering questions such as: What does Dr. King’s legacy mean to you?
 What do equality and protest mean to you?
 What have you learned from the recent social and racial unrest?
 Why is it important to continue Dr. King’s legacy?

-Share your videos on social media by sending a direct message to one of the OVPDEMA social media pages or post on your platform and use the hashtag #IUMLK.
+Share your videos on social media by sending a direct message to one of the OVPDEI social media pages or post on your platform and use the hashtag #IUMLK.
 FacebookTwitter, or Instagram.

 MLK Gifs are available on Instagram stories by searching in the GIFs tag for IUMLK or Indiana University MLK.